webbpinner/r2rNavManagerPy/README.md

 ```

 ## Typical Workflow Using Sample data
-This section describes howto use process the sample data included with the repository.
+This section describes howto process the sample data included with the repository to produce the standard suite of r2rNavManager products.

 1. Go to the repo dirctory:
 ```